andralex/thenextafterc/docs/source/integration.rst

 Scripting languages
 -------------------

-You are already somehow familiar with the integration of scripting languages on the example of the use of the matplotlib library and `PyD <https://github.com/ariovistus/pyd>`_.
+You are already somehow familiar with the integration of scripting languages on the `example <examples.html#plotting-with-matplotlib-python>`_ of the use of the matplotlib library and `PyD <https://github.com/ariovistus/pyd>`_.
 Since most of them have a C API [#API]_, their integration with D can be performed without problems.

 There is a `realization <https://github.com/DigitalMars/DMDScript>`_ of the ECMA 262 (Javascript) programming language written by Walter Bright and updated by Dmitry Olshansky.